-We have a MEG simulator room and dedicated playroom for our child participants and any siblings that may come along on the day.
+The lab includes a MEG simulator room and dedicated playroom for our child participants and any siblings that may come along on the day.
 This room is also available for parents to use while waiting for their child to finish testing.

 Conducting a study with MEG